Ségbana

 Ségbana /fr/ is a town, arrondissement and commune located in the Alibori Department of Benin.
-The commune covers an area of 4471 square kilometres and as of 2013 had a population of 89,268 people.
+The commune covers an area of 4471 square kilometres or 1726 square miles and as of 2013 had a population of 89,268 people.

 Geography

-The commune of Ségbana is located 722 kilometres from Cotonou and lies on the Niger River.
+The commune of Ségbana is located 722 km from Cotonou and lies on the Niger River.
 Communally it is bounded to the north by Malanville, south by Kalalé, west by Kandi and Gogounou and east by Nigeria.
+The elevation is 258 m.

 History

 With the Séro Kpéra camp in Parakou, the civil prison of Ségbana was, during the 1980s under the regime of President Mathieu Kérékou, a prison establishment specially assigned to the detention of political prisoners, sometimes presented as a place of torture, but this point is not confirmed by the filmed testimonies of former prisoners.
 According to them, the tortures were rather practiced in the Parakou camp.

 Administrative divisions

 Ségbana is subdivided into 5 arrondissements; Ségbana, Libantè, Liboussou, Lougou and Sokotindji.
 They contain 25 villages and 5 urban districts.